 If you mistake a scratch on your boat's enclosure for a marker in the channel while on the water, then you must repair or replace your clear marine enclosure, whether it's acrylic, vinyl, or another material.
 During planned downtime at a marine service yard, the experts do it well during haul-out or other opportune times.
-Clear enclosures are available in various materials nowadays, including acrylic, polycarbonate, and vinyl.
+Clear enclosures are available in various materials nowadays, including acrylic, polycarbonate, vinyl, and isinglass for boats.

 Acrylic enclosures are inflexible and come in various brands, including

 Polycarbonate comes under the brand name Makrolon whereas clear vinyl comes under CrystalClear, Regalite, and Strataglass, each having its own set of uses and characteristics.

 Boats in the subtropics, such as the Bahamas and South Florida, must withstand significant humidity and temperature changes, where acrylic shines.
 Scratches can be buffed away in acrylic, and it does not fade or yellow over time.
 EZ2CY® is 80-gauge acrylic and is designed to pull up rather than roll.
 When you don't need the panels, pin them to the roof or the bridge as they can withstand a lot more air pressure while in motion and hold in the cool air if you use an air conditioner because of the thickness.

 The refurbishing and polishing procedure is straightforward for yachts already fitted with EZ2CY® enclosures during haul-out.
 It is recommended to check it once you've arrived at the yard, and if it's scratched, have the yard remove it and return it to your EZ2CY® dealer.
 The dealer will do the buffing and polishing, then hang or store it and return it to the boat in like-new condition.
 Reinstall it when the yacht is ready to leave the yard.